They call them the dog days of August, when it might seem impossible to enjoy yourself in the hot and sticky outdoors of a Long Island summer.

 Paumanauke Pow Wow – Lindenhurst

-Celebrate and learn about Native American culture through sampling traditional food, dance competitions and demonstrations, and music at this family-friendly powwow where kids under 12 are FREE.
+Celebrate and learn about Native American culture through traditional food, dance competitions and demonstrations, and music at this family-friendly powwow where kids younger than 12 are FREE.

 Alive on 25 — Riverhead